abbesmoe/TrashDetection/README.md

  model.load_weights('mask_rcnn_taco_0100.h5', by_name=True,
                    weights_out_path=None)
 ```
-Note: if you recieve the following the error: "OSError: Unable to open file (file signature not found)", delete the h5 file and redownload it.
+Note: if you recieve the following error: "OSError: Unable to open file (file signature not found)", delete the h5 file and redownload it.
 You can download the h5 file from the following link, https://github.com/pedropro/TACO/releases/tag/1.0.
 Scroll to the bottom of the page and download "taco_10_3.zip".

 9. Create list of class names
 ```